stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/23_bresenham-guide-2x.png "Avoiding floating point values when comparing ε to the midpoint")

-Since the intersection point is not above the midpoint, we do not increment Y for this next pixel and so it is pixel (2, 1) that is filled.
+Since the intersection point is not above the midpoint, this time we do not increment Y and so it is pixel (2, 1) that is filled.

 ![](/images/2020-07-28-bresenhams-line-algorithm/24_bresenham-guide-2x.png "Filling the pixel at (2, 1)")